yuvipanda/jupyterhub-singlenode-deploy/README.md

 Note that most of these features aren't implemented yet.
 We will be making tagged releases of this repository over time, and migration paths will always be available.

+## What this is not? ##

+We will try to keep this as small and self contained and possible, without letting too much feature creep in.
+Having a list of things this will *not* be is often useful, so this is a non-exhaustive list.

+1. Will not support multiple node jupyterhub services.
+Those have inherently different challenges, and attempting to solve both in the same way ends up with a solution that doesn't help either.
+2. Will not be super specific to one install or environment.
+This means we can't rely on running on one particular cloud provider or one university's setup.
+3. Will not support all possible spawners.
+Will need to restrict them to a subset that has minimal overlap, and can be supported by the community at large.

 ## How? ##

 Right now, you can check it out by doing the following: